Health care merger places Hawaiʻi's well-being at risk.

 Multiple Sclerosis and Neuroimmunology

 The Queen’s Neuroscience Institute offers care for patients with multiple sclerosis (MS) and other inflammatory disorders affecting the central nervous system.
 Our Center provides focused care dedicated to the comprehensive diagnosis and treatment of neuroinflammatory disorders.
 We treat patients of all ages, ranging from pediatrics to elderly patients, including specialized considerations for women of childbearing age.
-We work closely with the National Multiple Sclerosis Society to provide patients support and guidance, both locally and nationally.
-We serve as educational guidance for patients and family members as well as other healthcare providers.

 What is Multiple Sclerosis